mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 ~~~~~~~~

 I have used LSTM models trained on application-specific highly structured JSON data to generate synthetic JSON data matching the schema of the original JSON training data.
 In the next chapter we will use pre-trained deep learning models for natural language processing (NLP).

-## Using a GAN Model to Synthesize New Data

-TBD USE SKLEARN Iris data set and my Hy GAN code